juergen0815/sdl-multi-texture/README.md

 Compiler used:

-	MinGW with Eclipse Juno.
+	MinGW with Eclipse Juno (gcc4.6 with -std=c++0x).
 Windows only.
-Linux might just work, MacOS will need some work due to the fact OSX needs to run the render loop in the main loop.
+Linux might just work, MacOS will need some work due to the fact OSX needs to run the render loop in the main loop (compiles with LVM compiler).
 This example runs a render thread decoupled from the main thread.

 Have fun